 - I began noticing fewer disruptions and management issues with my “frequent fliers.”
 (You know the ones…the kids whose hands fly up as soon as someone else asks to get a tissue, go to the bathroom, or sharpen a pencil.)

 - My students raised their hands to answer questions or give me a signal.
 If I saw a signal, I knew exactly what my student needed.
 Thus, I could simply nod or shake my head without ever having to miss a beat teaching.

-- I was able to assess my kiddos’ understanding based on whether they agreed or disagreed with a specific answer.
+- I was able to assess my students’ understanding based on whether they agreed or disagreed with a specific answer.

 - The “keep going” signal created an encouraging classroom environment.